| blood flow circulation circulatory support foods for blood flow nitric oxide

 - Antibody - A protein that is designed to counteract a specific antigen.

 - Platelets serve as the “healing” portion of our blood.
-When bleeding occurs the platelets gather over the tear in the blood vessel, covering it in order to allow for the blood to clot and bleeding to cease.
+When bleeding occurs the platelets gather over the tear in the blood vessel.
+They cover it in order to allow for the blood to clot and bleeding to cease.

 All red blood cells and the majority of white blood cells/platelets are created through a process called hematopoiesis in which stem cells from bone marrow are converted into their designated forms.
-Red blood cells have a lifespan of about 120 days, so our body is constantly creating new blood cells to maintain the amount of red blood cells in circulation.
+Red blood cells have a lifespan of about 120 days.
+Our body is constantly creating new blood cells to maintain the amount of red blood cells in circulation.

 The Circulatory System: